FRCteam1719theUmbrellaCorporation/1719-Rebuilt-2026/README.md

 ## Features:

 Intake: sucks fuel into our hopper area
-Outake: has a funnel which directs balls into the shooter where they get launched towards the hub.
+Outtake: has a funnel that directs balls into the shooter where they get launched towards the hub.
 Todo :)

 ## CAN IDs

-Our Swerve moduals are labeled as such:
+Our Swerve modules are labeled as such:
-The 10s digit of the id labels the moduel (1x would be front left) while x2 represents our angling motor, x1 is the drive motor, and x0 is the encoder:
+The 10s digit of the id labels the module (1x would be front left) while x2 represents our angling motor, x1 is the drive motor, and x0 is the encoder:

 | Motor Label   | Motor Location | Device Type |  CAN ID |